-What’s the Difference Between a Total Solar Eclipse and a Partial Solar Eclipse?
+Difference Between a Total and Partial Solar Eclipse

 A partial eclipse occurs when the Moon only partially covers the disk of the Sun.
 The Earth, Moon, and Sun are not perfectly aligned.
 The Sun appears to have a dark shadow on only a small part of its surface.
 Partial solar eclipses are quite common.
 They occur every few years.